Importance and Mission

 Petroleum exploration and production activities sometimes require access to public or private properties.
 Gaining the access often leads to the relocation of dwelling or places to make a living and stakeholders have to witness loss of assets, housing, or sources of income.

 In gaining the access, PTTEP aims to receive the full consent of landlords or land users rather than through law enforcement.
-PTTEP Involuntary Resettlement Guideline, as shown below, has been developed as a guideline for the implementation of key activities to minimize the impacts of relocation and maintain relationship with stakeholders.
+Therefore, PTTEP commits to disclose the displacement eligibility and entitlements as early as possible in project planning.
+Additionally, PTTEP Involuntary Resettlement Guideline (shown below) has been developed as a guideline for the implementation of key activities to minimize the acquisition of land resulting in physical or economic displacement, the impacts of relocation and maintain relationship with stakeholders.
 PTTEP has so far never forced the relocation of any community.
-Nevertheless, an involuntary resettlement process has been put in place to oversee the process and assess the effectiveness.

 For more information, please visit Involuntary Resettlement Guideline